isomerpages/csc-corp/_who-we-are/Organisation Structure.md

 		<details>
 			<summary><h5>Institute of Governance and Policy</h5>
 			</summary>
-			<p>Steward and advance public policy through research and training programmes,  with emphasis on the areas of governance, public economics and social policy.
+			<p class="Accordian-Paragraph">Steward and advance public policy through research and training programmes,  with emphasis on the areas of governance, public economics and social policy.
 			</p>

 </details>